Frequently Asked Questions

 How often should I have my facility sanitized and disinfected?

-The frequency of service depends on several factors, and ultimately, you.
+The recommended frequency of services depends on the following factors, and ultimately, whoever makes decisions on behalf of the facility.
 Some questions to consider to determine your facility’s risk of infection include:

 - The volume of foot traffic on any given day.
-This includes patrons, employees, and residents.
+This includes patrons, employees, students, residents, or anyone else that uses the facility.

 - The activities occurring in your business on a daily basis.
 (Ex.
 Is it a gym where people are sweating on equipment and touching all of the surfaces, spreading germs?
-Is it a healthcare facility where people are frequently sick?
+Is it a healthcare facility where people are frequently sick and the risk of hospital-acquired infection is high?
 Is it an educational setting in which kids are passing around germs to one another?
 Is it an densely employed office where colleagues are passing their germs to one another?)

-- Seasonality.
+- Seasonality: Has there recently been a COVID-19 outbreak or other outbreaks?
 Is it Flu Season?
 Is there a rise in the number of people becoming ill?
-Has there recently been an outbreak?
-If so, you should increase the frequency of service.
-Especially in the case of an outbreak.
+If any of the above are true, you should consider increasing the frequency of your facility’s sanitizing and disinfecting programs.

-- The frequency that your facility is thoroughly and/or professionally cleaned.
+- The frequency that your facility is professionally and/or thoroughly cleaned.

 Higher risk facilities should schedule a 360 SaniClean more frequently.
-As a general rule of thumb, we recommend a weekly service.
-However this number depends on you and your facility.
+As a general rule of thumb, we recommend a weekly or twice-weekly service.
+However this number will ultimately depends on you and your facility.